Introduction.

 As it turned out, the long dispersive whistler paths were found

-neither in terrestrial propagation nor in the depths of space - rather,
+neither in terrestrial propagation nor in the depths of space

 they were traced to an intermediate region known as the magnetosphere.

-This is the region where earth's magnetic field interacts with the
+This is the region where earth's magnetic field interacts with

-continuous (but varying) influx of charged particles known as the solar
+continuous (but varying) influx of charged particles known as

 wind.